 Company Secretary, Public Officer and Company Director

-Allen has been a solicitor for more than 50 years.
-He has worked as a consultant, sole practitioner and as a partner in firms in Sydney.
+Allen has been a solicitor for more than 55 years.
+He has worked as a partner, sole practitioner, and is currently special counsel in legal firms in Sydney and Forbes, NSW.

 Bernard Boerma